Master of Business Administration

 Candidates for the MBA may choose either the thesis or non-thesis option.
-A total of 42–48 credit hours is required, depending on undergraduate background.
-Students who have earned a BBA from an AACSB-accredited institution within five years of enrollment in the University of Hawai'i MBA are permitted to waive BUS 610 (6 credit hours).
+A total of 42-48 credit hours is required, depending on undergraduate background.
+Students who have earned a BBA from an AACSB-accredited institution within five years of enrollment in the University of Hawai'i MBA will be permitted to waive BUS 610 (6 credit hours).

 The Executive MBA (EMBA) program is a 22-month degree program in business administration that closely parallels the regular MBA in curriculum content.
 A total of 48 credit hours is completed during this accelerated degree program.
 Classes are uniquely scheduled to allow working individuals to participate with maximum convenience to themselves and their sponsoring organizations.
 The program consists of a one-week residence session at the start of each of the two academic years, with classes meeting every Tuesday evening and alternate Saturdays.
 The program seeks highly motivated managers who want to increase their knowledge and acquire the skills needed to assume broader corporate responsibility.
 An undergraduate degree, GMAT exam, five years of progressively successful work experience, and a current management position are required for admission.
-Sessions begin in August of every year.
+Sessions begin in August of every even-numbered year.

 Japan-and China-Focused MBAs